juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 - None of the above (Exclusive) (disqualify)

 ### Choice options (radio & checkbox)
 You can designate options as disqualifying factors for both radio and checkbox.
 In addition, you can specify exclusive options for the checkbox question type.
+Click to the down arrow to expand and see the multiple choice options.

 ### Localizations
 Data variables must be provided with proper localizations when you use data variables as a question.
 For example, if you have two Sub Panel locales, ENG-US and SPA-US, you must provide localizations for both locales using the **EDIT** button.